List of female justice ministers

-Worldwide, have overseen a ministry of justice or analogous government agency (Note: Specific names for the governmental agency in charge of administration of justice vary by country.
+Worldwide, 272 women have overseen a ministry of justice or analogous government agency (Note: Specific names for the governmental agency in charge of administration of justice vary by country.
 For example, this body is called the Department of Justice in the United States.
 Likewise, this agency is called the Office of the Attorney General in Myanmar.) responsible for executing a country's legal system.
 (Note: Not all countries have a ministry of justice, as is the case with Monaco.)
-Of that number, 142 women have been in charge of ministries of justice or analogous agencies in Europe, 39 have been in North America, 27 women have been in Africa, 26 women have been in Asia, 18 women have been in South America, and 11 women have been in Oceania.
+Of that number, 146 women have been in charge of ministries of justice or analogous agencies in Europe, 39 have been in North America, 27 women have been in Africa, 27 women have been in Asia, 18 women have been in South America, and 12 women have been in Oceania.

 Adriana Olguín became the first female justice minister worldwide upon becoming Chile's minister of justice and human rights on 29 July 1952.
 Five years later, Ho Jong-suk became the first female justice minister in Asia, serving in this role in North Korea.
 In 1960, Stella Soulioti became the first female European justice minister as Minister of Justice and Public Order of Cyprus.
 North America would see the first woman serve in such a role when Yolanda Myers de Vásquez assumed charge of El Salvador's Public Ministry in 1967.
 Twenty-nine years later, Hawa Sisay-Sabally became Minister of Justice of The Gambia, the first such minister in Africa.
 Finally, Hilda Lini became the first minister of justice in Oceania in 1996 upon becoming Minister of Justice of Vanuatu.

 Norway is the country with the most female justice ministers, with 15 ministers of justice and public security.
 In contrast, various countries, such as Lebanon and Samoa, have only had one female justice minister or equivalent political officeholder.

 The totals for this list include only female justice ministers or equivalents of sovereign states.
 Acting justice ministers, as well as administrators of justice of dependent territories and subnational entities, are excluded from this article.